nibble0101/nibble0101/README.md

 ### Hi there 👋

 Thanks for passing by.
 My name is Joseph Mawa.
 I am a technical writer and a frontend developer transitioning to a fullstack developer.
 I am interested in the MERN stack.
-Besides JavaScript, I also know a bit of Python and R. I have started exploring [ocaml](https://ocaml.org/learn/) as well.
+Besides JavaScript, I also know a bit of Python and R.

 Elsewhere, you can find me at
 - [dev.to](https://dev.to/nibble)